rmacnak/primordialsoup/docs/design.md

 ## Isolates

 Primordial Soup allows creating multiple "isolates" in the same process.
-Isolates have separates heaps and communicate via message passing (byte arrays).
-Each isolate has its own thread of control and can run concurrently.
+Isolates have separate heaps and communicate via message passing (byte arrays).
+Each isolate has its own thread of control and can run concurrently with other isolates.

 Each isolate may contain multiple actors.